 Once you have officially declared the chemistry minor on your academic program, there will be a section in MyDegrees showing which specific course requirements you have met and which are unfilled.
-If you believe some transfer chemistry courses have not be applied correctly to your chemistry minor, e-mail your student id number to Professor James D. Ingle (James.Ingle@oregonstate.edu) with a description of the specific issues.
-Identify the specific courses including course numbers and the original insitution you took the chemistry courses.
+If you believe some transfer chemistry courses have not be applied correctly to your chemistry minor, e-mail your student id number to Dr. Christine Pastorek with a description of the specific issues.
+Identify the specific courses including course numbers and the original institution you took the chemistry courses.

 I took organic chemistry (CH 241, 242, 243) at an at an Oregon Community College (or UO, PSU, SOU).
 Will these courses count?

-Can I take chemistry courses for the minor on a S/U basis?
+Can I take chemistry courses for the minor on an S/U basis?